vlad-ghita/selectbox_link_field_combo/README.markdown

 - Setting an instance of the field to be not required will cause an empty option to show up on the publish form.

+- Always the root of a chain will be a SBL.

 The settings of Select Box Link Combo describe the behavior of the field.
 One will need to set the following:

 - `Parent` of the select.
 It will be another SBL / SBLC from **current** section.